CarolLuca/LegalNERo/README.md

 This repository is divided as follows:
 * Accommodation - tries before the actual model
 * Data Sets - all the data used for the project, including parsing programs
-* Stage 0 - functional model with no special training technics - best for single entity recognition
+* Stage 0 - functional model with no special training techniques - best for single entity recognition
 * Stage 1 - model supposed to have the ability of running on longer texts
 * Stage 2 - under development, it will be posted until 04/28/2021.
 * Behind The Model - detailed explanations regarding the model functionality